-By understanding the human entity, particularly in how it has developed in a huge variety of culturally diverse, historical combative traditions, we can gain insight into ways to most effectively train ourselves.
-Here, above all else, weighted with even more importance than can be said in words, the mind is the final pursuit of true martial training.
+By understanding the human entity, particularly in how it has developed in a variety of culturally diverse, historical combative traditions, we can gain insight into how to most effectively train ourselves.
+Here, above all else, weighted with more importance than can be put in words, the mind is the final pursuit of true martial training.
 It is to forging the mind that the Exemplar must constantly endeavor.

 Integrated with training the mind is following the path of becoming.
 Understanding one’s role and responsibilities in society is an ever developing effort.

-But none of these occupations—soldiers, police officer, fire fighters—inherently denote the following the path of warriorship.
-They are professions and occupations, held by risk-takers to be sure and therefore something that those risk-takers in our society will be drawn to as pursuits.
+But none of these occupations—soldiers, police officer, firefighters—inherently denote the following of the path of warriorship.
+They are professions and occupations, held by risk-takers to be sure, and therefore something that those risk-takers in our society will be drawn to as pursuits.